Return-Ready-2021-JavaScript-Evening/Convert-Mockup-Lab/README.md

 * Image Editing Software (GIMP)

 ## Assignment
-In this repository you will find two image files that represent two web pages.
+ This repository you will find two image files that represent two web pages.
 Convert the provided designs into a functional web page.

 ## Requirements